Dan Cox: QAnon

 In October 2020, Cox made a post on his Twitter account that contained hashtags related to the QAnon conspiracy theory.

 In April 2022, Cox attended "Patriots Arise for God and Country" conference in Gettysburg, Pennsylvania.
 The event was organized by QAnon conspiracy theorists Francine and Allen Fodsick and featured images of conspiracy theories related to the September 11 attacks, the assassination of John F. Kennedy, and vaccines.

 In June 2022, Cox ambushed a rally for gubernatorial candidate Kelly Schulz, where Governor Larry Hogan called him a "QAnon conspiracy theorist".
 In response, Cox yelled out, "Defamation, sir!"
 When asked to elaborate on how he had been defamed, Cox said that he was not a member of QAnon.
-In October 2022, when asked by WJZ-TV if believed in any of QAnon's beliefs, Cox replied, "Absolutely not.
+In October 2022, when asked by WJZ-TV if he believed in any of QAnon's beliefs, Cox replied, "Absolutely not.
 I'm disavowing all of that.
 This is just a lie."

 Social issues

 In April 2001, Cox and his wife Valerie wrote a letter to The Dorchester Star about the state's Administration Act of 2001 (SB 205), which would ban discrimination against people based on their sexual identity.
 In the letter, they argued that the bill would violate the rights of "business owners ... who firmly believe homosexuality is sin and those who practice it are in danger of temporal disease and eternal death."

 During his 2016 House of Representatives campaign, Cox said that he did not support an increase in the minimum wage.
+During the 2019 legislative session, he testified against a bill to raise Maryland's minimum wage to $15 an hour.

 In August 2017, Cox served as the attorney in a lawsuit challenging the Frederick County Public School's policy on transgender students.
 The plaintiffs dropped the lawsuit on November 28, 2017, citing stress and potential humiliation that stemmed from the legal action.
 In July 2022, Cox said that he would ban transgender students from competing on girls' sports team in schools.

+In September 2018, Cox disputed the sexual assault accusations made against Supreme Court nominee Brett Kavanaugh, claiming that his accusers "withheld evidence" from the confirmation hearing.

 In September 2019, Cox introduced a bill to add "dignity of the human body" to the state's hate crime statute to cover spitting on the victim.
+The bill was named for John Weed, a Frederick County man who died after being assaulted and spit on.

 In March 2021, Cox voted against HB667, a bill that would abandon "Maryland, My Maryland" as Maryland's state song.

 In 2022, Cox was one of 21 legislators to vote against a bill that would raise the state's minimum marriage age from 15 to 17, saying in an interview that a pregnant 16-year-old should be allowed to marry the father.